usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

 <p class="margin-left-8">(7) failing to select and administer tests concerning employment in the most effective manner to ensure that, when such test is administered to a job applicant or employee who has a disability that impairs sensory, manual, or speaking skills, such test results accurately reflect the skills, aptitude, or whatever other factor of such applicant or employee that such test purports to measure, rather than reflecting the impaired sensory, manual, or speaking skills of such employee or applicant (except where such skills are the factors that the test purports to measure).</p>
 <p class="margin-left-4">  <a name="12112c" id="12112c"></a>(c) Covered entities in foreign countries</p>
 <p class="margin-left-8"> (1) In general</p>
-<p class="margin-left-8">It shall not be unlawful under this section for a covered entity to take any action that constitute discrimination under this section with respect to an employee in a workplace in a foreign country if compliance with this section would cause such covered entity to violate the law of the foreign country in which such workplace is located.</p>
+<p class="margin-left-8">It shall not be unlawful under this section for a covered entity to take any action that constitutes discrimination under this section with respect to an employee in a workplace in a foreign country if compliance with this section would cause such covered entity to violate the law of the foreign country in which such workplace is located.</p>
 <p class="margin-left-8"> (2) Control of corporation</p>
 <p class="margin-left-12"> (A) Presumption</p>
 <p class="margin-left-12">If an employer controls a corporation whose place of incorporation is a foreign country, any practice that constitutes discrimination under this section and is engaged in by such corporation shall be presumed to be engaged in by such employer.</p>
 <p class="margin-left-12"> (B) Exception</p>
 <p class="margin-left-12">This section shall not apply with respect to the foreign operations of an employer that is a foreign person not controlled by an American employer.</p>
 <p class="margin-left-12"> (C) Determination</p>
-<p class="margin-left-12">For purposes of this paragraph, the determination of whether an employer controls a corporation shall be based on</p>
+<p class="margin-left-12">For purposes of this paragraph, the determination of whether an employer controls a corporation shall be based on—</p>
 <p class="margin-left-16"> (i) the interrelation of operations;</p>
 <p class="margin-left-16"> (ii) the common management;</p>
 <p class="margin-left-16"> (iii) the centralized control of labor relations; and</p>
-<p class="margin-left-16">(iv) the common ownership or financial control of the employer and the corporation.</p>
+<p class="margin-left-16">(iv) the common ownership or financial control, of the employer and the corporation.</p>
 <p class="margin-left-4"> <a name="12112d" id="12112d"></a>(d) Medical examinations and inquiries</p>
 <p class="margin-left-8"> (1) In general</p>
 <p class="margin-left-8">The prohibition against discrimination as referred to in subsection (a) of this section shall include medical examinations and inquiries.</p>